KhikmatillaTeshaboev/PORTFOLIO/Power_BI/README.md

 ### Preview of Projects

 This directory stores dashboards I worked on, where the main end result is a Power BI dashboard (`pbix`).

-It also showcases skills in in ETL and EDA with SQL, Excel, Power Query and DAX.
+It showcases my skills in ETL and EDA with the help of:
+- SQL queries
+- Excel
+- Power Query
+- DAX.

 <div align="center">